Dynamic Views - Scenario 4: Grouping View

-See the screenshot below how to create visualization with a blank sheet and give it a title and background color.
+Create a visualization with a blank sheet and give it a title and background color.

 Step 5 - Setup Visual Items

-Now we have come to the step to make the data, the model and or the view visible on a canvas.
+You have come to the step to make the data, the model and or the view visible on a canvas.

 You need to add Visual Items (these are shape/data placeholders) on the visualization.
 We only need two visual items: one visual item to generate the business areas and one visual item to generate the business capabilities inside the business areas.

-Step 6 - Generate the Visualization with the View Data.
+Step 6 - Generate the Visualization with the View Data

 If you like you can print or export this generated view.